peteroupc/peteroupc.github.io/graphics.md

 [^8]: If the game screen is two-level monochrome (one bit per pixel), a game could choose to allow screen resolutions up to 800,000 total pixels.
 For example, a 1024 &times; 768 screen has 786,432 total pixels.
 However, two-level monochrome graphical display modes larger than 307,200 total pixels are probably rare among consumers.
 The modern game _Return of the Obra Dinn_ employs a two-level monochrome 800 &times; 450 display (378,000 total pixels).

-[^9]: Standard MIDI files should be rendered using a cross-platform open-source software synthesizer (see next section), using either FM or wavetable synthesis; most modern PCs no longer come with hardware synthesizers.
+[^9]: Standard MIDI files should be rendered using a cross-platform open-source software synthesizer (see section "Building a Public-Domain music synthesis library and instrument banks"), using either FM or wavetable synthesis; most modern PCs no longer come with hardware synthesizers.
 I note that it's possible to write an FM software synthesizer supporting every MIDI instrument in less than 1024 kibibytes of code.

 [^10]: This includes:<br>(1) Windows games and screen savers written for DirectX versions earlier than 7 and using Direct3D or DirectDraw for graphics.<br>(2) Windows games and screen savers using GDI or [**WinG**](https://www.pcgamingwiki.com/wiki/List_of_WinG_games) for graphics and supporting Windows 98 or earlier.
 Examples are  _Chip's Challenge_ for Windows (1992) and Brian Goble's _The Adventures of MicroMan_ (1993).<br>(3) Games for MS-DOS or PC-9801 that were published before 2000.
 Examples are _Quake_ (1996) and _WarCraft_ (1994).<br>(4) Games using an OpenGL version earlier than 1.2 for graphics.